iftechfoundation/language-inform7/README.md

 Inform 7 language grammar for Atom
 Created by Andrew Plotkin <erkyrath@eblong.com>

 This started as a fork of [Robert Clarke's Inform grammar][kumo].
-It's turned into a total rewrite, though.
+It's turned into a total rewrite, however.
 I've renamed it to include the "7" (since Inform 6 is a different language) and added "7" to all the syntax classes.

 [kumo]: https://github.com/kumo/language-inform